 Once we returned to our island, we started on our way to what we were told was the best restaurant on Tortola.
 As we were climbing the mountains in our little Suzuki, the sun was setting and very distracting as Jared ran over a huge rock only missing the side of the mountain by a few inches.
 Our tire promptly deflated and we were stuck, on an island where neither of our phones had service.
 It's a good thing he can change a tire and quickly because no one stopped to help or make sure we were ok.
 All part of the adventure!

 The next day was spent reading and napping as Jared got a migraine at breakfast.
 After he felt a little better we grabbed some lunch and headed to the beach.
-We really weren't impressed with many of the beaches on Tortola, I guess they just can't compare to St. John (Oppenheimer, Cinnamon Bay, Solomon's).
+We really weren't impressed with many of the beaches on Tortola, I guess they just can't compare to St. John (

 We were, however, impressed with the views.
 The Bananakeet Cafe's views are unparalleled for dinner.
 They even offer "sunset shots" as the sun dips below the horizon and past Jost van Dyke.